kahvecikaan/cmp2003project/README.md

 ## Second task

 ### Submission:
-First, you need to generate Ttrain.csv and Ttest.csv:
+First, you need to get train.csv and test.csv from https://www.kaggle.com/competitions/cmp2003-rating-prediction/data.
+After that generate Ttrain.csv and Ttest.csv:
 ```
 g++ -std=c++17 -o a transpose.cpp
 ./a